Johnston Family Papers, 1865-1992 (bulk 1865-1972): Finding Aid

 - Language(s) of material: English

-John Porter Merrell Johnston
+Biography of John Porter Merrell Johnston

 John Porter Merrell Johnston was born 4 September 1914 in New York City.
 A graduate of the Sidwell Friends School, he was appointed to the United States Naval Academy from Missouri and graduated as a member of the United States Naval Academy Class of 1937.
 Following graduation, his first assignment was aboard the U.S.S.
 Houston (Heavy cruiser: CA-30).